relivnd/blog/content/posts/aws-credentials-github-leak/index.md

 ---
-title: "What happens if you leak AWS Credentials in GitHub? 🔐 😱"
+title: "What happens if you leak AWS Credentials in GitHub?"
 summary: "Mishaps can happen.
 An ill-considered git add . and you accidentally push your .env file containing AWS credentials into a public GitHub repository.
 I've conducted a small experiment with an empty account to show you what happens next."
 date: '2024-06-26T00:00:00+02:00'
 weight: 4